mkol5222/cp-mcp-on-url/README.md

 - Docker & Docker Compose
 - `curl` (to install dotenvx)
-- A SentinelOne Cloud (S1C) tenant with an API key
+- A [Check Point Smart-1 Cloud tenant](https://portal.checkpoint.com/dashboard/security-management) with an API key - we are suggesting demo tenant for experiments ()

 ## First-time setup